KamarajuKusumanchi/spam_calls/README.md

 # spam calls
-Send a merge request if you received an unsolicited phone call and want the phone number to be added to the list.
+Send a merge request if you received an unsolicited phone call and want the number to be added to the list.